flowlink/tender_integration/README.md

 This is a fully hosted and supported integration for use with the [Wombat](http://wombat.co) product.
 With this integration you can perform the following functions:

-* Create support tickets in Tenderapp.com if there is an error notification in the hub
+* Create support tickets in Tenderapp.com if there is an error notification in Wombat

 [Wombat](http://wombat.co) allows you to connect to your own custom integrations.
 Feel free to modify the source code and host your own version of the integration - or beter yet, help to make the official integration better by submitting a pull request!